|Born||in Brixton, London, England, UK|

 Mini Bio (1)

+Born David Jones, he changed his name to Bowie in the 1960s, to avoid confusion with the then well-known Davy Jones (lead singer of The Monkees).
 The 1960s were not a happy period for Bowie, who remained a struggling artist, awaiting his breakthrough.
-He dabbled in many different styles of music (without commercial success), and other art forms such as acting, mime, painting, and playwriting.
+He dabbled in many different styles of music (without commercial success), and other art forms such as acting, mime, painting, and play-writing.
 He finally achieved his commercial breakthrough in 1969 with the song "Space Oddity," which was released at the time of the moon landing.
 Despite the fact that the literal meaning of the lyrics relates to an astronaut who is lost in space, this song was used by the BBC in their coverage of the moon landing, and this helped it become such a success.
 The album, which followed "Space Oddity," and the two, which followed (one of which included the song "The Man Who Sold The World," covered by Lulu and Nirvana) failed to produce another hit single, and Bowie's career appeared to be in decline.
 However, he made the first of many successful "comebacks" in 1972 with "Ziggy Stardust," a concept album about a space-age rock star.
 This album was followed by others in a similar vein, rock albums built around a central character and concerned with futuristic themes of Armageddon, gender dysfunction/confusion, as well as more contemporary themes such as the destructiveness of success and fame, and the dangers inherent in star worship.
 In the mid 1970s, Bowie was a heavy cocaine abuser and sometime heroin user.

 The next few years saw something of a drop-off in his musical output as his acting career flourished, culminating in his acclaimed performance in Merry Christmas Mr. Lawrence (1983).
-In 1983, he recorded "Let's Dance," an album which proved an unexpected massive commercial success, and produced his second number 1 hit single in the US.
+In 1983, he released "Let's Dance," an album which proved an unexpected massive commercial success, and produced his second number 1 hit single in the US.
 The tour which followed, "Serious Moonlight," was his most successful ever.
 Faced with this success on a massive scale, Bowie apparently attempted to "repeat the formula" in the next two albums, with less success (and to critical scorn).
 Finally, in the late 1980s, he turned his back on commercial success and his solo career, forming the hard rock band, Tin Machine, who had a deliberate limited appeal.
 By now, his acting career was in decline.
 After the comparative failure of Labyrinth (1986), the movie industry appears to have decided that Bowie was not a sufficient name to be a lead actor in a major movie, and since that date, most of his roles have been cameos or glorified cameos.
 He himself also seems to have lost interest in movie acting.
 Tin Machine toured extensively and released two albums, with little critical or commercial success.

 In 2003, Bowie released an album entitled 'Reality.'
 The Reality Tour began in November 2003 and, after great commercial success, was extended into July 2004.
-In June 2004, Bowie suffered a heart attack and the tour did not finish it's scheduled run.
+In June 2004, Bowie suffered a heart attack and the tour did not finish its scheduled run.